JJ/granada-off/text/geekery.md

 But let us ride the LAC to go back to the big science museum brother, and as you get out it, you can proceed to the so-named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
 It is placed on the way to the [Armilla air base, wing 78 of the Spanish Air Force](http://www.ejercitodelaire.mde.es/ea/pag?idDoc=D7BBF2E4EBCB7EE6C12570DD00429F4B&idRef=1C4723CC4E4142DCC125745900266B6D), precisely the wing that flew it until not so long ago, well into this millenium.
 This is mainly a training wing but also houses the [patrulla ASPA](http://patrullaaspa.defensa.gob.es/es/index.html), a helicopter aerobatics team that features the new Eurocopter, one of just half a dozen in the world.
 However, there are only a few scheduled acts if you want to watch them.

->I remember to spend the time of boring classes during the 80s watching the Bucker 131 biplanes sputtering in the sky, in front of the Facultad de Ciencias.
-They were true relics of the 20s, and probably the ones that were used to train by current fighter pilots in the Spanish air force.
+>I remember to spend the time of boring classes during the 80s
+>watching the Bucker 131 biplanes sputtering in the sky, in front of
+>the Facultad de Ciencias.
+They were true relics of the 20s, and
+>probably the ones that were used to get trained by current fighter pilots
+>in the Spanish Air Force (SpAF).

 That helicopter is an [Sikorsky S-76C Spirit or HE24 in SpAF denomination](http://www.ejercitodelaire.mde.es/ea/pag?idDoc=CF3470AF935F8396C12570D700464251&idRef=F28FEDE5105891C6C12576350030E54B), was acquired in 1991 and used mainly for instrumental training in the wing, although it could be used also for ferrying people or rescue missions.
 It is one of the [most modern helos in the SpAF](http://www.ala78virtual.es/contenidos/flota.htm), so I do not really understand what is the deal with it.
 Maybe it was originally bought second hand or something.
 You can see it in action in [this video](https://www.youtube.com/watch?v=2Fvo2hnYzu4) and check its former locations in [this helospotters database](http://www.helis.com/database/cn/3517/)

 >Last annotation is mine, I guess.
 The page did not mention it was retired from service.

-Actually, the previous location was the aforementioned Parque de las Ciencias, where apparently went after
+Actually, the previous location was the aforementioned Parque de las Ciencias, where it apparently went after
 [the engine broke, according to a tweet](https://twitter.com/WanManolo/status/681797531421007872).
 And it was placed there to celebrate the centennial of aviation in Spain.
 Curiously enough, the plane was called S-76 to celebrate the *bicentennial* of the US.

+>So, two centennials of disparate entities in a single decorated
+>roundabout.

-So, two centennials in a single decorated roundabout.
-This helicopter has also got a much [geekier version, the S-76 Shadow](http://www.kamov.net/general-aviation/s-76-shadow/), with an awkward-looking but coolly operated through a Heads-Up Display front-mounted single-pilot cabin.
+This type of helicopter has also got a much
+[geekier version, the S-76 Shadow](http://www.kamov.net/general-aviation/s-76-shadow/),
+with an awkward-looking but coolly operated through a Heads-Up Display front-mounted single-pilot cabin.
 And that is a sentence with a lot of